Run a Free St. Louis Public Records Search on Anybody

 While it is possible to view divorce records at the courts and online, interested parties looking to check if someone is married in St. Louis County may need to get in touch with third-party vendors who can search for this information in genealogy and social media sites.

-Check St. Louis County Birth & Death Records Through the Vital Records Office or the MDHSS
+Check Birth & Death Records in St. Louis County Through the Vital Records Office or the MDHSS

 Find Certificates of Birth and Death via the Vital Records Office: Certificates of birth and death can be retrieved from the St. Louis County Vital Records Office for births and deaths between 1920 and 1980, respectively.
 They can be ordered by mail or in person; certified copies of birth and death records cost $15.00 and $14.00—any additional copies of a certificate of death cost $11.00 each.